pubcore/authentication/readme.md

 	Carriers are Promises to load/send data.
-	Libs are functions or promises to map data. jwt is optional JsonWebToken string, encoded as it comes from request data. username/password is required, if jwt is falsy or invalid
+	Libs are functions or promises to map data. jwt is optional JsonWebToken string, encoded as it comes from request data. username/password is required, if jwt is falsy or invalid. jwtList (array of string): with this argument, potential existence of more than one token (due to usage of cross-domain cookies) is supported.
+According to standard's recommendations how browsers send duplicate cookies, last item will be checked first.
+If jwtList is given, jwt is ignored.

-	arg = {gofer, carrier, lib, jwt, username, password}
+	arg = {gofer, carrier, lib, jwt, jwtList, username, password}

 	gofer = {
 		noCredentials(){},